zy-fd/CRL-SGNN/README.md

 # CRL-SGNN
 Source code and data for CRL-SGNN.
-The demo is for networks of 1000 nodes.